Canadian Union of Postal Workers: Activities

+Canada Post's transition into a crown corporation

 In 1981, Canada Post was transformed from a government department to a crown corporation, fulfilling a long-standing demand by the union.
 It was hoped that by becoming a crown corporation governed by the Canada Labour Code, relations between Canada Post and its union would improve.
 While strike action has been less frequent, there were rotating strikes in 1987 and 1991 against plans to privatize postal outlets, both of which were ended by back-to-work legislation and also saw attempts by Canada Post to break the strike using strikebreakers.

+Organizing of RSMC

 In 2003, CUPW successfully completed the organizing of approximately 6,000 Rural and Suburban Mail Carriers (RSMC) into the Union and won a first collective agreement for these workers.
 This collective agreement is separate from the CUPW collective bargaining agreement.
 The two collective agreements have major differences.
 These differences stem from the RSMCs formerly being contractors as opposed to employees of Canada Post.
 For instance, RSMCs are paid in a contract style system as opposed to hourly, RSMCs are typically expected to find their own replacements during absences, and RSMCs may hire assistants who are not employed by Canada Post.

 Also in 2003 saw the first of many rollbacks for the Urban Postal Unit when the contract that was reached included the elimination of severance pay.
 Members ratified the Urban Mail Operations agreement by a vote of 65.4 per cent.

+2011 rotating strikes

 On June 3, 2011, CUPW began labour actions against Canada Post with a series of rotating strikes.
 On June 14, 2011, at 11:59 p.m.
 EST, Canada Post announced a lockout of CUPW members.
 The lockout ended June 27, 2011, after Parliament passed a law rendering illegal any further work stoppage.

-CUPW's last collective agreement was signed in 2012 and expired January 31, 2016.
+CUPW's collective agreement was signed in 2012 and expired January 31, 2016.
 The RSMC collective bargaining agreement expired in December 2015.

+2018 rotating strikes

-The last agreement between Canada Post Corporation and the Canadian Union of Postal Workers, Urban Postal Operations, expired January 31, 2018.
+An agreement between Canada Post Corporation and the Canadian Union of Postal Workers, Urban Postal Operations, expired January 31, 2018.

-Failing to reach a new agreement, the union began a series of rotating strikes across the country on October 22, 2018.
+Failing to reach a new agreement, the union initiated a series of rotating strikes across the country on October 22, 2018.
+In November, the Liberal government then passed Bill C-89, which mandated postal workers to return to work.
+CUPW workers then worked without a contract for the next two years, with the CUPW and Canada Post reaching collective agreements in September 2021, which expired in January 2022, and was renewed for a year, with the RSMC collective agreements expiring on December 31, 2023, and the Urban agreement expiring on January 31, 2024, after bargaining started on November 25, 2023.